Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 And sometimes it was warranted, but many times it wasn't.

-In terms of timeline, what can we expect to see happen with these 500 cases or
+In terms of timeline, like what can we expect to see happen with these 500 cases or especially these 50 cases where people are being held?

-especially these 50 cases where people are being held well one of two things as we talked about these individuals can get so tired of being stuck in solitary confinement or stuck in jail um pending their trial that they come to a plea agreement so that's option A. Option B is probably more likely that many of them don't have the resources to continue the fight,
+As we talked about, these individuals can get so tired of being stuck in solitary confinement or stuck in jail pending their trial that they come to a plea agreement.

-the legal expenses or the time to do so and they will plea out as a result even if they're out on bond.
+So that's option A. Option B is probably more likely that many of them don't have the resources to continue the fight, the legal expenses, or the time to do so, and they will please out as a result, even if they're out on bond.

-As you said, going through 15,000 hours of videotape you have to as a defense attorney by law go through every single hour.
+As you said, going through 15,000 hours of videotape, you have to, as a defense attorney, by law, go through every single hour.

-And to do your job lawfully and correctly as a defense attorney you need to examine all that.
+And to do your job lawfully and correctly as a defense attorney, you need to examine all that.

-But before all that the United States government and the Department of Justice have to provide you with that evidence and information and I don't see that happening in the near future from from the looks of it.
+But before all that, the United States government and the Department of Justice have to provide you with that evidence and information.

 What are you seeing?